 Entering Oliver's study in the days after his death in 2002 with the sad task of packing his papers and books for delivery to the Library, I was overwhelmed.
-Every shelf, cabinet and surface convenient to his desk and the enlarger that helped him read more easily was filled with files, notebooks and ring binders, folders, photocopies, snapshots, piles of pamphlets and travel brochures, and books with their pages heavily marked with yellow Post-it® notes.
+Every shelf, cabinet and surface convenient to his desk was filled with files, notebooks and ring binders, folders, photocopies, snapshots, piles of pamphlets and travel brochures, and books with their pages heavily marked with yellow Post-it a notes.
 This was where Oliver had been working on his last book, a story of Dazaifu, that ancient capital in Northern Kyushu with its dramatic setting and long stretch of history.

 The disorder was dismaying.
 I couldn't help but compare it with the parts of his papers that he had given us in 1999.
 They had been meticulously arranged and labeled, reflecting the conscientious systematic documentation that was the hallmark of his research and the foundation of his earlier books.

 Oliver's fascination with Dazaifu began many years ago.
-His early studies, his travels to Kyushu, and his steady collection of possibly useful sources were carried out when his body was still strong and his eyesight clear enough to continue the way he always had, a little more determined perhaps, with voluminous correspondence and the support of loyal researchers and translators in Japan.
-Some of the Dazaifu materials--possibly the earliest compiled--showed the remnants of his usual organization.
-The remainder had been gathered and roughly sorted in place perhaps with the recognition that there was neither time nor room left for more filing.
+His early studies, his travels to Kyushu, and his steady collection of possibly useful sources were carried out when his body was still strong and his eyesight clear enough to continue as he always had, a little more determined perhaps, with voluminous correspondence and the support of loyal researchers and translators in Japan.
+Some of the Dazaifu materials?possibly the earliest compiled?showed the remnants of his usual organization.
+The remainder had been gathered and roughly sorted perhaps with the recognition that there was neither time nor room left for more filing

 It is not immediately clear when Oliver began to write this story.
 His papers contain multiple revised versions of the early chapters, showing how he continually refined his elegant prose and added significant and surprising details freshly encountered in his research.

-There was a maroon ring binder, clearly his latest draft, even that with handwritten corrections and new sources interleaved.
+There was a maroon ring binder that was clearly his latest draft.
+Even that contained handwritten corrections and had new sources interleaved.
 There were tabs numbered 1 to 9, one tab for each chapter.
-There was no text at all behind the tab for Chapter 9, and nothing that would indicate whether he had decided formally on a title.
+There was no text at all behind the tab for Chapter 9, and nothing that would indicate whether he had decided on a title for the whole book

 With the help of experts in Japanese history, culture and language, I sorted through the chaos of Oliver's office, gathering together everything that appeared to relate to Dazaifu, and pondering what best to do with it next.